ARTIST Resources

 AVA is a platform for an every growing collection of resources aimed at widening access to the arts, supporting artist livelihoods, and delivering real impact in people's lives and the region's creative economy.
 Over the years, innumerable donors, artists, businesses, and organizations have contributed to our mission.
 Today we're able to offer a remarkable collection of resources to advance the careers of artists while nurturing creative community.
 Come join us.

-Open Calls for Entry
+Open Calls for Art

 AVA Gallery offers exhibition opportunities using our spaces in ways that encourage creative engagement and professional growth.
 A few times each year, AVA shares calls to artists that invite entries in themed group exhibitions and community focused shows.
 We also request solo exhibition proposals from time to time for artists ready for solo gallery exposure.
 All entries are selected by AVA Exhibitions Committee with the goal of supporting diverse voices from New England and beyond.